ballerina-attic/inter-microservice-communication/README.md

         // Dispatch to the dispatcher service
         // Create a JMS message
         jms:Message queueMessage = check jmsSession.createTextMessage(passengerResponseJSON.toString());
         // Send the message to the JMS queue

         log:printInfo("Hand over to the trip dispatcher to coordinate driver and  passenger:");
         _ = jmsTripDispatchOrder -> send(queueMessage);

-        // CREATE TRIP
+        // Creating Trip
-        // CALL DISPATCHER FOR CONTACT DRIVER and PASSANGER log:printInfo("passanger-magement response:"+passengerResponseJSON.toString());
+        // call Dispatcher and contacting Driver and Passenger log:printInfo("passanger-magement response:"+passengerResponseJSON.toString());
         // Send response to the user
         responseMessage = {"Message":"Trip information received"};
         response.setJsonPayload(responseMessage);
         _ = caller -> respond(response);
     }
 }
 ```
 To see the complete implementation of the above, refer to the [trip-management.bal](https://github.com/dushansachinda/inter-microservice-communicaiton/tree/master/trip-management.bal).